ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-use-data.md

-# Lab: Using the Data
+# Lab: Use the Data

 In this lab you will learn how to: